garethr/dockerfilepp-puppet/README.md

 A _very much_ proof-of-concept showing how simple it is to build Dockerfile pre-processors.

-In this case `dockerfilepp` is a trivial go application which takes a Dockerfile on stdin and simply replaces some pre-defined values.
+In this case `dockerfilepp-puppet` is a trivial go application which takes a Dockerfile on stdin and simply replaces some pre-defined values.
 The idea would be to make Dockerfile declarative again, making multiple Dockerfiles doing the same thing easier to maintain.